 Study Population

 Patients were recruited from the IBD clinic at the Michael E. DeBakey VA Medical Center in Houston, TX.
-Inclusion criteria: 1) diagnosis of IBD ascertained by a gastroenterologist based on clinical, endoscopic, and radiographic data1410; 2) a diagnosis of IBD greater than 3 months from enrollment, and 3) at least one prior outpatient clinic visit with a gastroenterologist.
+Inclusion criteria: 1) diagnosis of IBD ascertained by a gastroenterologist based on clinical, endoscopic, and radiographic data14; 2) a diagnosis of IBD greater than 3 months from enrollment, and 3) at least one prior outpatient clinic visit with a gastroenterologist.
 Patients who declined consent were excluded.
-Patients were recruited in a consecutive fashion and were asked to complete a self-assessed questionnaire at the time of their clinic visit.
+Patients were recruited in a consecutive fashion and were asked to complete two self-assessed questionnaires at the time of their clinic visit.

 Data Collection

 The CCKNOW and Short Inflammatory Bowel Disease Questionnaire (SIBDQ) were prospectively completed at the time of clinic encounter.
-11Permission to use the SIBDQ was obtained from McMaster University.
+Another published IBD questionnaire, the Jones Knowledge Questionnaire, has limited evidence to support its use whereas the CCNOW has been embraced internationally.11 Therefore the Jones Knowledge Questionnaire was not administered.
 The CCKNOW is a 30-item questionnaire that quantifies the disease-related knowledge of patients with IBD based on four domains: general knowledge, medication, diet, and complications of IBD.
-CCKNOW has been shown to be readable and reliable7.8 The SIBDQ uses 10 questions derived from the original 32 item full Inflammatory Bowel Disease Questionnaire to subjectively assess the health-related quality of life in patients with IBD11,12.15,16 The SIBDQ examines four domains: bowel symptoms, systemic symptoms, emotional function, and social function.
+CCKNOW has been shown to be readable and reliable.8 Permission to use the SIBDQ was obtained from McMaster University.
+The SIBDQ uses 10 questions derived from the original 32 item full Inflammatory Bowel Disease Questionnaire to subjectively assess the HRQoL in patients with IBD.15,16 The SIBDQ examines four domains: bowel symptoms, systemic symptoms, emotional function, and social function.
 Each question is scored from 0 to 7 with a total score ranging from 10 (worst health) to 70 (best health).
 The total score is then divided by 10.

 Medical chart review was performed by two of the investigators (JT and TM) using a standardized data collection form.
 Data were collected for care documented in the VA clinical encounter when the patient was enrolled.
-IBD diagnosis was confirmed based on endoscopic, histologic or radiologic findings consistent with standard clinical criteria10.14 Demographic data (race and ethnicity, gender, education), disease characteristics (age at diagnosis, IBD type, disease location, extra-intestinal manifestations), surgical history and IBD related hospitalizations were abstracted.
+IBD diagnosis was confirmed based on endoscopic, histologic or radiologic findings consistent with standard clinical criteria.14 Demographic data (race and ethnicity, gender, education), disease characteristics (age at diagnosis, IBD type, disease location, extra-intestinal manifestations), surgical history, and IBD related hospitalizations were abstracted.
 Education was classified as no high school, high school graduate, college degree, and post-graduate degree.
 Ethnicity was based on self-reported classification as Caucasian, Hispanic, African-American, Asian, other, and unknown.
-IBD age of diagnosis, location, and behavior were described according to the Montreal classification13.17 Bowel resection was defined as any small bowel or colonic resection, excluding perianal surgery.
-Perianal surgery included fistulotomy, abscess drainage, and seton placement. tEIMs were defined as skin (pyoderma gangrenous or erythema nodosum), eye (uveitis, iritis, or episcleritis), joint (inflammatory arthritis), and primary sclerosing cholangitis.
+IBD age of diagnosis, location, and behavior were described according to the Montreal classification.17 Bowel resection was defined as any small bowel or colonic resection, excluding perianal surgery.
+Perianal surgery included fistulotomy, abscess drainage, and seton placement.
+Extraintestinal manifestations (EIM) were defined as involvement of skin (pyoderma gangrenous or erythema nodosum), eye (uveitis, iritis, or episcleritis), or joint (inflammatory arthritis) and primary sclerosing cholangitis (PSC).
 Physician global assessment (PGA) was specifically noted in progress notes as quiescent, mild, moderate or severe.

 Statistical analysis